 In addition to family, social, recreational and professional goals, we assume that you want to achieve financial independence and build wealth.
 If you are like most physicians, you have borrowed at some point to fund your education and training and will begin your employment search with student loans outstanding.
 The sooner these loans are eliminated the sooner your financial net worth will begin to climb.
 Since you are entering your more significant earning years at a later age, you may have some catching up to do for certain financial goals.
 Achieving financial independence and building wealth requires diligent financial goal setting and planning.
 While your starting salary is easy to focus on, recognize that your longer-term income opportunity in your choice of position coupled with careful expense and investment planning is critical to achieving your financial goals.
 Recognize also that your level of expenses is just as important, if not more important, than your income in achieving your goals.
 If this sounds familiar, it is because it is a fundamental aspect of developing a budget.
 Planning your expenses to be much less than your income will do more to help you achieve financial independence and build wealth than merely focusing on increasing your income.

-Unfortunately, like others, some physicians live beyond their means and end up in bankruptcy.
+Unfortunately, like others, some physicians live beyond their means and end up in bankruptcy or spend their months and years struggling to make ends meet.
 Given the level of income a physician can achieve in the medical profession, bankruptcy is certainly not an expected outcome.
 Income is in fact only part of the equation.
 Anyone can live beyond his or her means, and physicians are no exception.
 Understand your financial goals and have a plan to achieve them.
 Of course, unexpected events can derail the best financial plan.
 Do not underestimate the financial importance of professional liability insurance, life insurance and disability insurance.
 Always consider professional guidance in areas involving financial risk.
 Financial investments, including practice buy-ins, equity investments and various business opportunities should be approached with professional advice.
 Attorneys, accountants, financial planners, and consultants can offer significant and often necessary guidance in helping you realize your financial goals.

 Of course, economic goals have an impact on other goals.
 For instance, if you have an opportunity to earn bonuses based on increased productivity (i.e. more patients, more revenue) other goals such as family, social and recreation goals may be more difficult to achieve.
 This does not mean that achieving your financial goals requires you to significantly modify your professional, family, social and recreation goals.
 It means you must clearly understand your financial goals and live by a budget that balances your various goals.
 Once you understand and write down your financial goals, it is much 4 easier to prioritize these goals with other goals.
 Again, the purpose here is to identify goals, later these goals can be prioritized with other goals.
 Consider the following exercises and attempt to develop answers for each question.